navidliwa/wwweather/README.md

 - Background is randomly generated on each page load using Unsplash
 - Background updates to match each searched city and cities from the search history

+## Usage

+Use the search bar on the left hand side to type in your desired city and then click the search button to bring up weather information.
+You can use the "Current Weather" and "5 Day Forecast" tabs to navigate between current and forecasted conditions.
+After each search, your searched city will be added to your search history right below the search bar.
+You can use this search history to go back to any previously searched city.

 ## Page Appearance

 Here is what the site looks like on the current weather and 5 day forecast tabs in that respective order: